What Does it Take to be an RVA Volunteer? Commitment. Resolve. Compassion.

 Volunteer Opportunities with RVA

-Thanks to more than 200 volunteer advocates, we are able to ensure that victims who receive emergency treatment at our 14 partner hospitals are never alone.
-Beyond advocacy, RVA volunteers do so much more—from collecting and sorting donated clothing to facilitating education and training programs to standing in solidarity with survivors at our annual Standing Silent Witness at Daley Plaza each April.
+Thanks to more than 200 volunteer medical advocates, we are able to ensure that victims who receive emergency treatment at our 14 partner hospitals are never alone.
+Beyond advocacy, RVA volunteers do so much more—from collecting and sorting donated clothing to facilitating education and training programs to standing in solidarity with survivors at our annual Standing Silent Witness protest each April.
 What opportunity is right for you?
 Contact us to learn more, call 312-443-9603, or apply online today.

 RVA volunteer advocates are here exclusively to serve the needs of survivors—the sole person on whom survivors can count to protect their rights and ensure consistent, specialized, and humane treatment in the face of such unimaginable trauma.